Architecture Description

 Authorizing Access

-To gain access to the Store, the Clerk needs to authorise a KeyCard (KC) using their WA.
-The main goal of the KC is to reduce the number of interactions with the Wallet.
+To gain access to the Shop, the Clerk needs to authorise a KeyCard (KC) using their WA.
+The main goal of the KC is to reduce the number of interaction prompts by the Wallet software.
 The HTTP Request for this is defined in Enroll KeyCard.
+The process is as follows:

-1. Clerk generates a new asymmetric key-pair, which represents the KC.
-The KC is stored in the Store page and is short-lived.
+1. A Clerk generates a new asymmetric key-pair, which represents the KC.
+The KC is stored in the Shop page using some browser storage mechanism and is regarded as short-lived.

-2. The public part is signed with the WA of the Clerk, prompting a Wallet interaction
+2. The public part of the key-pair is signed with the WA of the Clerk, prompting a Wallet interaction.

-3. A request containing KC.public, StoreId and the Signature from (2) is sent to a corresponding Relay.
+3. A request containing KC.public, ShopId and the Signature from (2) is sent to a corresponding Relay of the Shop.

-4. The Relay checks the Signature and if valid, calls hasAtLeastAccess and checks if the WA from the request is part of the list.
+4. The Relay checks the Signature and if valid, calls hasPermission to check if the WA from the request is allowed to access the shop.

-5. If everything does check, the KC is added to the list of allowed Users, which can then be used to initiate remote procedure call (RPC) connections to all Relays.
+5. If all checks pass, the KC is added to the list of allowed Users and can then be used to initiate remote procedure call (RPC) connections to all Relays.

 Logging in

-The Login mechanism is necessary for elevated RPC commands that are not public, like changing the Inventory of the Store.
+The Login mechanism is necessary for elevated RPC commands that are not public, like changing the Inventory of the Shop.

-The “Logging in” flowchart shows the interaction between the different systems.
+The “Logging in” flowchart, below, shows the interaction between the different systems.

 @startuml